 - Distinguish Poison Ivy

 Poisonous ivy is a plant native to North America and has some structure.
 On most land, it is a climbing plant or successor plant.
 In Western countries, this is a shrub-like shrub that grows to about 3 feet tall.
-The leaves develop on the alternate side of each stem, divided into three groups, with shiny, green leaflets that can be pointed out, with smooth, lobed or jagged sides.
+The leaves develop on the alternate side of each stem, divided into three groups, with shiny, green leaflets that can be pointed out, with smooth, lobed, or jagged sides.
 Plants change their appearance throughout the season.
-The leaves at the end of autumn are red, and in autumn they can turn yellow or brilliant red-orange.
-A quarter of an inch of organic products are dark yellow.
+The leaves at the end of autumn are red, and in autumn, they can turn yellow or brilliant red-orange.
+A quarter of an inch of organic products is dark yellow.

-Remove poison ivy from the ground
+Remove poison ivy from the ground.

 Use scissors or a trimmer to evacuate all the toxic substances from the ivy stems you see and find them in a plastic garbage bag.
 After it is full, secure the sack with a tie.
 Try not to tear or tear the plant, as this will spread harmful gum into the air.